-- Determine to follow these guidelines to the extent possible. - Anticipate listening to one another to reach a common resolution. - Park any anger you may have at the door. - Focus on treating all people equally regardless of their circumstances. - Determine to treat others as you would like to be treated. - Focus on showing all respect to all participants.
+- Determine to follow these guidelines to the extent possible. - o Anticipate listening to one another to reach a common resolution. - o Try to communicate calmly; even if you are angry.
+Your remarks will be more effective. - o Focus on treating all people equally regardless of their circumstances. - o Determine to treat others as you would like to be treated. - Focus on showing respect to all participants.

-• TO BE A VALUABLE MEMBER
+TO BE A VALUABLE MEMBER

-- Be open to other's ideas and focus on the participants as they speak. - o Be patient. - \circ $\;$ Honor the need for others to express themselves by not interrupting. - Keep remarks relatively brief so that others will have time to speak. - \circ $\;$ Acknowledge other participants' contributions to the discussion.
+- o Be open to other's ideas and focus on the participants as they speak. - o Be patient. - Honor the need for others to express themselves by not interrupting. - o Keep remarks relatively brief so that others will have time to speak. - Acknowledge other participants' contributions to the discussion.